-In his home, Kison helps by gardening and cleaning.
-He lives with his father and his mother.
+Kison makes his home with his father and his mother.
+Gardening and cleaning are his household duties.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 2 children in the family.

 Soccer, playing with marbles and reading are Kison's favorite activities.
 In primary school his performance is average and he also regularly attends church activities and Vacation Bible School.

-Your love and support will help Kison to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Kison in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Kison lives in the mountainous community of Bishalkhinda, home to approximately 5,500 residents.
 Typical houses are constructed of dirt floors, adobe walls and thatched roofs.
 The primary ethnic groups are Domb, Mali, Kulthia, Gouda, Teli, Harijan, Dhoba, Kandha and Adivasi.
 The most commonly spoken language is Oriya.